-The STRO would not authorize new development or change existing regulations construction mechanical equipment noise.
-The regarding or City's Noise Ordinance (Long Beach Municipal Code Section 8.80) addresses issues of construction and land use operation.
+a.
+Would the project result in generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
+Potentially Less Than Significant Significant With Significant Impact Incorporation No Impact The STRO would not authorize new development or change existing regulations regarding construction or mechanical equipment noise.
+The City's Noise Ordinance (Long Beach Municipal Code Section 8.80) addresses issues of construction and land use operation.
 However, potential noise impacts could occur if occupants were to engage in activities or behavior that is disruptive to adjacent residents, such as playing loud music outdoors.
 It is not possible to quantify or predict in any meaningful way the differences between long-term tenants and short-term tenants with regard to human-generated noise.
-However, in order to address this concern, the proposed regulations include the following provisions intended to minimize such noise impacts:

-- Limit on the maximum number of persons who may occupy the STR; - Prohibit large-scale events as part of the short-term rental use, unless a STR occasional event permit has been issued; - All activities must comply with the Municipal Code, including, but not limited to Chapter 9.31 (Loud Parties on Private Property) and Chapter 8.80.190 (Noise Disturbances - Prohibited).
-It is unlawful for any STR host, operator, occupant, renter, lessee, person present upon to make any loud, unnecessary or unusual noise which disturbs the peace and quiet of any neighborhood; - A local contact person who shall be available twenty-four (24) hours per day, seven (7) days a week for responding within one (1) hour to complaints regarding the conditions, operation, or conduct of the STR or its occupants, and take any remedial action necessary to resolve such complaints.
+However, in order to address this concern, the proposed regulations include the following provisions intended to minimize such noise impacts: Limit on the maximum number of persons who may occupy the STR; Prohibit large-scale events as part of the short-term rental use, unless a STR occasional event permit has been issued; All activities must comply with the Municipal Code, including, but not limited to Chapter 9.31 (Loud Parties on Private Property) and Chapter 8.80.190 (Noise Disturbances - Prohibited).
+It is unlawful for any STR host, operator, occupant, renter, lessee, person present upon to make any loud, unnecessary or unusual noise which disturbs the peace and quiet of any neighborhood; A local contact person who shall be available twenty-four (24) hours per day, seven (7) days a week for responding within one (1) hour to complaints regarding the conditions, operation, or conduct of the STR or its occupants, and take any remedial action necessary to resolve such complaints. b.

-b.
 Would the project result in generation of excessive ground borne vibration or ground borne noise levels?
+Potentially Less Than Significant Significant With Significant Impact Incorporation Impact See Section XIII. a. for discussion.